paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 ## Cross-Validation Methods
 In this project I develop and implement a novel cross-validation method - one-month forward expanding window nested cross-validation.
 This cross-validation method chooses the best hyperparameters by comparing the performance of underlying models in the one-month forward predictive setting.
 Each month those hyperparameters are chosen that ensure the best performance for the historical validation sample.
 The figure below depicts this cross-validation method.
-##### Figure: Expanding Window Nested Cross-Validation Explained
+##### Figure: One-Month Forward Expanding Window Nested Cross-Validation Explained
 ![alt text](figures/expanding.png "Rolling")

-The sample of 180 months (1951-1965) is a starting sample to train and validate the models.
+In the first step, 180 months (1951-1965) are used as a starting sample.
+The model with different hyperparameters is trained on 179 months and validated on the the last month.
+It means the prediction of the models for that month are compared and the hyperparameters that result in the lowest squared error in that month are chosen.
+In the next step, 181 months are used for training and validation.
+The model with the same sets of hyperparameters is again trained on 179 months and one month forward forecast for the month 180 is made.
+Next,
 See more on cross-validation for time-series analysis for example in this Medium [article](https://towardsdatascience.com/time-series-nested-cross-validation-76adba623eb9).

 ## Exploratory Data Analysis